mr-shan/practice-node-first-express-app/README.md

 ## Data Management

 - This project uses MySQL for storing data.
-It needs two tables.
-- `products` and `shopping-cart`.
-The schema for these two can be found in `/schemas/index.txt` file.
-- Create these two tables in MySQL.
+- It's managed by Sequelize ORM package.
+So you need to create the database before you proceed.
-- Put the details of MySQL in `tools/database.js` before you run the project.
+- Put the details of MySQL (username, password, and name of database.) in `tools/database.js` before you run the project.

 ## Contributing